supermsa/EXPLORATORY-DATA-ANALYSIS-ON-SPOTIFY-2023-DATASET/README.md

 ### Playlist Appearances of Top 5 Songs

 ![Screen Shot 2024-11-06 at 5 00 13 PM](https://github.com/user-attachments/assets/07b43f5c-352f-43ef-8366-0bf503cdc379)
 > <p align="justify"> This bar chart displays the playlist appearances of the top 5 songs on Spotify, Apple Music, and Deezer.
 Each song has a bar showing its distribution across these platforms, with the x-axis representing the number of appearances.
 “Blinding Lights” has the highest appearances, especially on Spotify (blue).
 “Shape of You” and “Dance Monkey” also have high numbers but fall behind “Blinding Lights.”
-“Someone You Loved” and “Sunflower” appear less frequently, with Deezer (red) showing minimal appearances across all songs.
+“Someone You Loved” and “Sunflower” appear less frequently, with Deezer (orange) showing minimal appearances across all songs.
 This chart highlights each song’s popularity across the platforms in terms of playlist frequency. </p>